JannieI/canvas-workstation-V3/src/app/roadmap.md

     Refactoring / tech debt / necessary improvements:
     -------------------------------------------------
-    - Some models like Shape has dashboardTabName - suggest we delete this
     - review and check: it should NEVER be allowed to edit the DB itself - there must be a UI   function for changing things.
 And always by the users, with rights if necessary.
     - Change all components to use central (global var) createVegaLiteSpec ...
-    - Consider CAREFULLY skipping all currentXX routines and data ... this can work is all  controlled by App Component.
-Not sure what the FULL implications are ...
     - Consider array.spice() instead of current deep copy - is more TS-like ...
 Review ALL deep    copies - try JSONify or source.map(Object) - remember that Sl Object. did not deep copy!!
     - Consider depricating gv.currentWidgets, gv = global.variables.
 THINK !
 Can 1) make  app.currentWidget = gv.currentWidget, ByRef.
 Test that this always updates.
 2) always refresh  gv.currentWidget  3) delete gv.currentWidget - check where uses and how.
     THEN: consider all currentXXX, where XXX = Objects to follow the same methodology.
     - Add RouteGuard on 'Clarity Analytics', before going to web site ...
-    - Improve getBackgroundColors (more propertie like rgb, etc), make more useful and make generic     getCSSColours.
-Then use in forms, somewhere
     BUG/ISSUE: multi-tab Slicers and Ws only refresh on the first one - when are the others done?
 To do them while hidden makes no sence - should we have a dirty flag, and filterSlicer on tab change??

     Groups: